scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 In order to train a model, benchmark data from simulation and/or experimental data is required.
 Besides benchmark data, computation of the relevant descriptors is required (see below).
 Finally, a model based on benchmark data and descriptors is generated that allows prediction of properties for novel materials.
-There are several techniques to generate the model, spawning from linear or non-linear fitting to neural networks, open source DeepChem [DeepChem]_ and AutoQSAR [AutoQSAR]_ from the Schrödinger suite.
+There are several techniques to generate the model, such as linear or non-linear fitting to neural networks.
+Tools include the open source DeepChem [DeepChem]_ and AutoQSAR [AutoQSAR]_ from the Schrödinger suite.
 Depending on the type of materials, benchmark data can be obtained using different codes available in the Schrödinger suite:

 - small molecules and finite systems -  Jaguar
 - periodic systems - Quantum ESPRESSO
 - larger polymeric and similar systems - Desmond